-Below are prospects who have stated their intent to opt out of the upcoming college football season amid the COVID-19 pandemic and enter the 2021 NFL Draft.
+Below are prospects who have stated their intent to opt out of the college football season amid the COVID-19 pandemic and enter the 2021 NFL Draft.

 Underclassmen (denoted with an asterisk in this post) typically have until a mid-January deadline to file declaration papers with the league, with a 72-hour period to reconsider after filing.